Authentication

 • 3.API key versioning.
 The server tracks key versions via the X-API-Key-Version response header.
 Use this to verify your key is current after rotation.

 • 4.Rotate keys periodically.
-Generate new keys and revoke old ones from Settings > API Keys in the dashboard.
+Generate new keys and revoke old ones from Settings > Developer or via the API Keys API.

 • 5.Use environment variables.
 Never hard-code keys in source files.
 Add .env to your .gitignore.